 Appearance.
 Beyond symmetrical features, people tend to like faces similar to ones they’ve seen before, as well as those associate with positive information (like a good friend’s physical characteristics).

 Smell.
-When women sniff men’s shirts, they are more attracted to odors of men whose MIC molecules (which fight disease) differed from theirs.
+When women sniff men’s shirts, they are more attracted to odours of men whose MIC molecules (which fight disease) differed from theirs.
 This makes sense, since it enables the creation of more diverse, protective genes.

 Voice.
 Women rate men with deep voices as more attractive.
 For men, the preference was breathiness, followed by higher voices.